wangxiaoyunanne/docs/source/hive_graphsearch.html.md

         next_node_score = neighbor_score
 ```

-For `stochastic_greedy`, we sample neighbors proportional to their score:
+For `stochastic_greedy`, we sample neighbors proportional to their score -- eg:

 ```python
 sum_neighbor_scores = 0
 for neighbor in graph.neighbors(node):